CFPB Partners with Department of Defense to Educate and Protect Members of the Military

 The problems that servicemembers report are typically on top of the problems civilian borrowers report in loan servicing as outlined in the CFPB Student Loan Ombudsman’s Annual Report issued this week.
 That report – which focuses specifically on private student loans – described complaints received from private student loan borrowers, including surprises, customer service runarounds, and dead-end loan terms.

 Today, the CFPB is also announcing a new partnership with the Department of Defense to create better awareness of the rights and options for servicemember student loan borrowers.
 The partnership, announced at the Pentagon, will be multi-pronged.
 It will include training Judge Advocate Generals, Education Service Officers, and working with personal financial counselors on military bases.
 CFPB staff, for example, will be visiting the Judge Advocate General’s Legal Center and School in Charlottesville, Va., to train legal assistance attorneys from all branches of the military about issues raised in the report, and to ensure they know about repayment options for servicemembers.

-In an effort to educate military consumers and the advisors seeking to assist them, the CFPB has developed a guide for servicemembers with student loans with information on the various student loan repayment options, as well as frequently asked questions commonly posed by military student loan borrowers at Ask CFPB.
+In an effort to educate military consumers and the advisors seeking to assist them, the CFPB has developed a with information on the various student loan repayment options, as well as frequently asked questions commonly posed by military student loan borrowers at Ask CFPB.